 Yersiniosis is a bacterial infection characterized by (sometimes bloody) diarrhea, vomiting and abdominal pain.
 The main reservoir for Yersinia is the pig.
-Transmission occurs via the fecal-oral route through contaminated food and water, or through contact with infected people or animals.
-Preventive measures include cooking food thoroughly, avoiding cross-contamination with raw food of animal origin, and washing hands after handling food.
+Transmission occurs by the fecal-oral route through contaminated food and water, or through contact with infected people or animals.
+Preventive measures include cooking food thoroughly, avoiding cross-contamination with raw food of animal origin and washing hands after handling food.

 The incidence of yersiniosis in Oregon has been fairly stable over the years.
 Yersiniosis occurs throughout the year with no seasonality.
 The most common species is Y. enterocolitica.
-In 2013, there were 33 cases, the highest count since 1988.
-Twenty-eight were sporadic cases and five cases were part of a cluster.
-Twenty-eight were enterocolitica, two frederiksenii, one intermedia, one mollaretii and one pseudotuberculosis.
+In 2014, there were 19 cases, a 42% decrease from 33 cases in 2013.
+All but one were sporadic cases.
+Fifteen were enterocolitica, one frederiksenii, one kristensenii and one pseudotuberculosis.

 Infection with Yersinia pestis, also known as "plague," is counted separately from other cases of yersiniosis.
-No cases of plague were reported in Oregon during 2013.